FilSofos/AppliedResearchPaper/README.md

 # AppliedResearchPaper
 Data and codes for the AppliedResearch (Wiley) paper:

-**A hybrid molecular dynamics/machine learning framework to calculate the viscosity and thermal conductivity of Ar, Kr, Xe, O and Ν**, by _Christos Stavrogiannis, Vasilis Tsioulos, Filippos Sofos_ (Condensed Matter Physics Laboratory, Department of Physics, University of Thessaly, 35100 Lamia,GR).
+**A hybrid molecular dynamics/machine learning framework to calculate the viscosity and thermal conductivity of Ar, Kr, Xe, O and Ν**, by _Christos Stavrogiannis, Vasilis Tsioulos, Filippos Sofos_

 Viscosity and thermal conductivity literature data is combined with newly-extracted MD simualtion data and a number of ML algorithms are trained.
 The MD/ML framework can be run in parallel.